Advice for PhD and Masters applicants

 - Fill in the expression of interest form, which will be sent to the School's Director for Higher Degree Research Training (DHDRT).
 This form requires a 2 - 3 paragraph outline of your proposed project, plus a professional CV detailing qualifications, research and creative experience, publications, exhibitions, broadcast credits etc.

 - If your project is suitable and there is supervisory and resource capacity within the School, they will direct your enquiry to appropriate potential supervisors.
 View the list of supervisory staff and their research interests.

 - In consultation with potential supervisors, write a Research Proposal for inclusion in your application.
 The Research Proposal is a 2 - 3 page document outlining the project, its aims, its background and significance and contribution to knowledge, and its methodology.
 Providing a preliminary bibliography is also useful.
-Download a sample humanities proposal and a creative practice research proposal for use as a template.
+Download a sample Sample PhD Proposal - Humanities and a Sample PhD Proposal - Creative Arts proposal for use as a template.

 - When you and your potential supervisors are satisfied with the proposal, send it to the DHDRT for their approval.

 - Once the proposal is approved by the DHDRT, return to the Graduate School how to apply page and continue the application process.